 Aside from being sensitive to temperature, the hairless cat is also sensitive to the sun.
 Due to the lack of coat, her skin doesn’t get protection from sun exposure.
 The UV light can cause the cat to suffer from sunburnt.
-This condition also makes her have higher risk to suffer from skin cancer.
+This condition also makes her have a higher risk to suffer from skin cancer.

 3. Healthy Eating

 The lack of fur also causes dirt accumulation around her skin folds, ears, and around the nails.
-As a result, you need to clean and bath this cat properly once a week.
+As a result, you need to clean and bathe this cat properly once a week.
 The hairless feline may not have eyelashes so that dirt will enter her eyes easily.
 Therefore, you must remember to wipe the eyes gently and regularly using a wet cloth.

 Moreover, this hairless feline tends to have more earwax compared to common cats.
 It is because she does not have hairs in her ears.
 In consequence, earwax, skin oils, and dirt accumulate easily and you must clean it often.

 In conclusion, this hairless feline may need more grooming than typical cats.
-To help her stay clean you must choose high quality cat grooming products.
+To help her stay clean you must choose high-quality cat grooming products.
 If you can find products specially made for hairless cats, you must use them to take care of her.

 Hairless Cat Breeds